IshanSarkar/Portfolio/Project 1/Readme.md

 # Detail:
-This particular business case focuses on the operations of Retail Store in Brazil and provides insightful information about 100,000 orders placed between 2016 and 2018.
+This particular business case focuses on the operations of the Retail store in Brazil and provides insightful information about 100,000 orders placed between 2016 and 2018.
 The dataset offers a comprehensive view of various dimensions including the order status, price, payment and freight performance, customer location, product attributes, and customer reviews.<br>
 **Platform Used: Mysql**

 ## Business Problem:
-By analyzing this extensive dataset, it becomes possible to gain valuable insights into Company’s operations in Brazil.
+By analyzing this extensive dataset, it becomes possible to gain valuable insights into the Company’s operations in Brazil.
 The information can shed light on various aspects of the business, such as order processing, pricing strategies, payment and shipping efficiency, customer demographics, product characteristics, and customer satisfaction levels.<br>

 #### Exploratory analysis:<br>
 - **Database Details:** <br>